RajKadir/RajKadir/README.md

 ## I'm a Software Developer

-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭 I’m currently working on a E-Commerce store web app!
-- 🌱 I’m currently learning advanced full stack applications
+- 🌱 I’m currently continuously learning advanced full stack applications
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to code day and night and being healthy
+- ⚡ Fun fact: I love to code day and night
+- 💬 Ask me about how to stay motivated

 <!--
 - 🔭 I’m currently working on ...